It’s not you. It’s likely the mosquito. Specifically, it’s probably the Asian Tiger mosquito.

 While most mosquitoes bite in the early morning, late afternoon and evening hours, the Asian Tiger Mosquito bites all day long.
 It’s an aggressive biter, and once the Asian Tiger sets up its breeding habit in or around your yard, these biters will often send most people inside.

 Most people say the bite of the Asian Tiger Mosquito feels worse than other mosquito bites.

 What makes this situation worse is that these mosquitoes are disease carriers.
 They can carry the West Nile Virus and Encephalitis.

-The Mosquito Squad yard spray works for a 3-wk period and protects you, your children, and your pets in your yard from up to 95% of the mosquitoes and ticks that may live in your yard.
+The Mosquito Squad yard treatment works for a 3-wk period and protects you, your children, and your pets in your yard from up to 95% of the mosquitoes and ticks that may live in your yard.